Visyond/website-hugo/site/content/features/tornado.md

 requestURL: /request
 bgImage: /img/banner.jpg
 infoBlockFirst:
-  - descr: >
-      With Visyond, you can run Impact (Tornado) Analysis without long manual setups and quickly see how sensitive your data set is to changes.
+  - descr: "* Impact (Tornado) analysis will instantly show you  what inputs have the greatest impact on outputs and how they interact with one another \r\n* Answer difficult questions, easily - such as “by what percentage does the output changes when the drives, on by one, change by x%?”\r\n* Simplify and streamline your models by identifying variables with no significant impact\r\n"
     files:
       - descr: >-
-          Sometimes models get too complex.
-With Visyond you can simplify them by identifying variables with no significant impact on the output and how they interact with one another.
+          Impact (Tornado) analysis will instantly show you  what inputs have the greatest impact on outputs and how they interact with one another
         file: /img/Tornado in Browser v4.png
-        title: Simplify Models
+        title: Tornado Analysis
     image: /img/Tornado in Browser v4.png
-    title: Stress-Test Your Data
+    title: Identify Important Cells and Their Impact
 featuresTitle: Related Features
 featuresCards:
   - icon: /img/scenarios@2x.png